 Veneers are thin, durable pieces of porcelain that are bonded to the surface of a tooth to enhance its appearance.

-Composite bonding is an alternative to porcelain veneers.
+Composite veneers are an alternative to porcelain veneers.
 Plastic filling material is bonded and shaped to a tooth to enhance the appearance.
+Composite veneers cover the entire face of a tooth.

-Once we decide on the look of the veneers at your first in-person appointment, it will take three additional appointments completed over the next 3-4 weeks to prepare the teeth and then to cement the veneers.
+Once we decide on the look of the veneers at your first in-person appointment, it will take two additional appointments to complete the veneers.
+The first treatment appointment is to prepare the shape of the teeth, scan the teeth, and place temporary veneers.
+The temporary veneers are worn for 2-3 weeks.
+The second treatment appointment is to remove the temporary veneers and cement the final porcelain veneers.
+In total, the whole process takes 3-5 weeks.

-Brushing 2X each day for 2 minutes, flossing daily, and wearing a bite guard at night is a great way to protect the veneers.
-Using an electric toothbrush such as Sonicare or Oral-B brush is preferred.
+Veneers last approximately 15-20 years.
+They will last the longest if they are well-taken care of.
+Brushing 2X each day for two minutes, flossing daily, and wearing a bite guard at night is a great way to protect the veneers.
+Using an electric toothbrush such as Sonicare or Oral-B is preferred.
 Avoid eating very hard foods like almonds, or cracking shells with the front veneers.
+For those who don't floss and don't have their teeth cleaned professionally on a regular basis, the veneers may have a shorter lifespan.

-The porcelain material which veneers are made of is very strong and should not break under normal circumstances.
-If gum recession occurs the root of the tooth may become exposed.
-Patients may want new veneers to cover the roots.
+The porcelain material that veneers are made of is very strong and should not break under normal circumstances.
+If gum recession occurs, the root of the tooth may become exposed and patients may want new veneers to cover the roots.
+The veneers do not completely cover the teeth.
+If a cavity forms on the tooth, it may be reparable with a filling, or it may require the veneer to be replaced.
+Accidents can happen that can chip a veneer the same way a natural tooth would chip.
+This may require a replacement veneer.

 Dr. Soto will replace a broken veneer within two years of placement if the patient has been coming in for their regular recommended cleanings and exams, and they are taking reasonable care of their teeth.

 There is a wide range of fees among veneer providers, from $1500 to over $3000 per veneer.
-In our office, the current fee for each porcelain veneer is $2250 per veneer.
+In our office, the current fee for each porcelain veneer is $2250.
 Two veneers and "no-prep" veneers are $2400 per veneer.
 New patients should expect to pay for a full examination and x-rays unless they have a current set.

-We accept all major credit cards.
-A 5% fee reduction is given for prepayment with cash or check prior to treatment.
+We accept cash, check, or wire transfer.
+All major credit cards are accepted with a 3.5% surcharge.
 Payments are expected to be completed by or before the veneer preparation appointment.
-Financing options include Alphaeon Credit www.goalphaeon.com and Care Credit www.carecredit.com
+Financing options include Alphaeon Credit www.goalphaeon.com and Care Credit www.carecredit.com with a 5% surcharge.

 Lumineers are a brand of porcelain veneers.
-The company advertises the veneers can be fitted to your existing teeth without the need to drill or grind them down.
+The company advertises veneers that can be fitted to your existing teeth without the need to drill or grind them down.
+This is a brand of veneers from a specific lab that Dr. Soto does not work with.

-If a thin veneer is placed on a tooth without removing tooth structure first, the tooth could look too thick and unnatural.
-If a tooth is dark and needs to be lightened, tooth structure needs to be removed so the darkness of the tooth doesn't show through the veneer.
-Adding porcelain to a tooth will only make it larger.
-If a tooth is small and the desired outcome is a larger tooth, prepless veneers are a great option.
+If a thin veneer is placed on a tooth without removing any tooth structure first, it will appear larger.
+That is fine for those wanting larger teeth but for those with large teeth to begin with, it could make the teeth seem overly large.
+If a tooth is dark and needs to be lightened, the tooth structure may need to be removed so the darkness of the tooth doesn't show through the veneer.
+If some teeth slightly protrude, those teeth may need to be moved in with orthodontics or shaved into better alignment before veneers are placed.

 Ask your doctor to show you other cases of veneers they have done, specifically cases that look like your situation.